How important is sleep in helping to avoid surgery?

 - and higher pain catastrophizing.

-Doctors at Rush University Medical Center did a further analysis which they published in the Annals of behavioral medicine.
-This analysis, averaged across the day, revealed that:
+Doctors at Rush University Medical Center did a further analysis which they published in the Annals of Behavioral Medicine.
+(3) This analysis, averaged across the day, revealed that:

 - Poorer prior night sleep quality significantly predicted

 - greater next day patient ratings of pain,

 - poorer physical function

 - and negative mood and low function uniformly across the day,

 - Good sleepers reported relatively good mornings, but showed pain, affect and function levels comparable to poor sleepers by the end of the day.

 - (It is interesting to note that the good sleepers start the day off well but as the day wore on, the pain caused similar issues of physical function pain catastrophizing.
 This should clearly show that sleep is an important part of a comprehensive program to reversing back pain BUT not THE component of healing).